MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 AAAA, and/or A records.
 The TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.

+In AliasMode, records SHOULD NOT include any SvcParams, and recipients MUST ignore any SvcParams that are present.

 For example, the operator of foo://example.com:8080 could point requests to a service operating at foosvc.example.net by publishing: